 The continuing trend of corporations to focus almost exclusively on shareholder value, rather than stakeholder value (eg customers, suppliers, employees, etc.), has made the cost of everything an overriding concern.
 My theory is that companies that ask for a 5% cost reduction per year are somewhat math impaired because at some point we suppliers would be sending them a stipend for the privilege of doing business with them.
 Device companies are getting into the habit of sending out RFP’s, Request For Proposals, and then carefully studying the bottom line of the meticulously returned spreadsheets that are typically submitted 7 or 8 minutes before the prescribed deadline.
 Some realize, most don’t, that what appears on the column 6 row 47 entry had very little to do with the actual true cost of the label.
 Some companies that generate RFP’s do have a sophisticated system with cost only being one part of the total evaluation of a supplier.
-My personal experience with this is very much like the Vikings record this year; five nicely designed and properly weighted evaluation tools, ten myopic bottom lined focused ones, and one on the fence.
 To calculate actual cost of a label, one needs to figure out the many elements of what it costs to get the labeled product to the shipping dock, what I refer to as the Total Applied Cost.
 Some of the elements of that are in the graphic above.

 The introduction of labels sets for terminally sterilized device packaging was a similar situation.
 When demand printing increased in quality from the early dot matrix six line per inch printers to laser printers and thermal transfer printers, the label set became the commonly accepted method for labeling systems.
 Typically the Tyvek lid or pouch label, maybe inner and outer for double sterile barriers, the shelf carton label, a shipper, and a set of patient labels were all on one sheet.
 This could easily cost more to produce than the simple individual labels but once you used the Total Applied Cost theory and factored in the one invoice, one shipping doc, one inspection, one check cut, etc., the label set was far and away more economical than the individual parts.
 One of the more key things for this system is the quality aspect.
 If you have labels left on the sheet something is screwed up.
 Finally, the line never runs out of that one label that will shut down production, they are all on the one label set.
 The administrative, quality, and process interruption aspects are tough to measure and add a dollar value to but almost always exceed any savings realized from purchasing a cheaper label.

 Forward looking companies are able to understand and capture the real cost of their label program and actually move dollars to the bottom line by wisely utilizing that information.
-AWT Labels & Packaging can help with that process both through our years of expertise in doing just that as well as tools like a Dr. O Label Audit.
+AWT Labels & Packaging can help with that process both through our years of expertise in doing just that as well as tools like a label audit.
 That helps pinpoint areas where savings can be realized.

 I thought it would be good to get a blog post out before the big event starts in Louisville tomorrow.
 Packing?
 Heck, I get that nailed 15 minutes before I leave for the airport.
 The other thing I need to get done are the slides for my mini presentation at the Standards Update session.
 Longtime Healthpack sponsor and stalwart, Pat Nolan of DDL, was unavoidably detained this year and I was shanghied by our two illustrious co-chairs, Messer’s Spitzley and Larsen, to say a few words.
 Very few words.
 Mr. Spitzley felt that the complete history of the ASTM D 10 group, complete with footnotes, might be an appropriate topic.
 I believe I will stick to the labeling guidance that our IOPP MDTPC subcommittee is working on as well as a brief update of the Arthroplasty labeling standard that just passed in ASTM F04.